TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 toTriplyDb({dataset: 'nde', opts: {submitToNDEDatasetRegister: true}})
 ```

-### [Changed] All packages are updated to their latest versions.

 ## TriplyETL 3.0.2

 Release date: 2023-10-23

 ### [Added] Static triples
-You can now assert so called `static triples` as a one-time assertion, before or without any Extractors.
+You can now assert so called `static triples` as a one-time assertion, before or without any [Extractors](../extract/formats).
 Those are triples that are not related to the source extractors, but should only be asserted once per ETL.

 ```ts
 import { Destination, Etl, fromJson, toRdf } from '@triplyetl/etl/generic'